 Adding To The Virtue List

 Productivity should be the cornerstone of any individual’s life.
 Your time is finite, and one day you will die.
 It is essential to spend your time and energy towards building the world you want to see.
-Therefore, being a productive individual is crucial to improving the world and fulfilling your deepest desires.

 Now, when we hear “productive,” we think of corporate work or factory labor.
 We must not be so limited.
 You are productive when you pursue virtue, learn a skill, spend time with virtuous people, or take better care of your health.
 Industriousness is about ensuring your actions are building a sustainable future that supports your needs in the long-run.